Altermagnetism: an unconventional spin-ordered phase of matter

-In contrast, the spin-channel $l=1$ (p-wave) Pomeranchuk instability leading to the spin-ordered A-phase electronic nematic is an anisotropic phase\cite{Hirsch1990,Marchenko1991,Wu2004}.
-In Fig.~3, it is illustrated on spin-split Fermi surfaces shifted along one direction for one spin and the opposite direction for the opposite spin.
-Its spin-ordered anisotropic zero-magnetization nature makes it a direct counterpart of the superfluid $^3$He in the A-phase\cite{Wu2004}.
-The same correspondence between the A and B-phases of superfluid $^3$He, on one hand, and the A and B-phases of spin-ordered electronic nematics, on the other hand, applies to the $l=2$ (d-wave) channel\cite{Wu2007} (Fig.~3).
+The $\alpha$-phase generated by the $l=1$ spin-channel Pomeranchuk instability is illustrated in Fig.~\ref{fig_He_PI_AM}b as spin-split Fermi surfaces shifted along one direction for one spin and the opposite direction for the opposite spin\cite{Hirsch1990,Marchenko1991,Wu2004,Wu2007}.
+The phase is more reminiscent of the A-phase of superfluid $^3$He in the following sense.
+Besides breaking the spin-space and real-space rotation symmetries, and in analogy to ${\bf d}^{\rm A}_{l=1}({\bf k})\propto (0, ik_x - k_y, 0)$ in the A-phase of superfluid $^3$He, spins in the $\alpha$-phase are collinear on the Fermi surfaces, and the phase is anisotropic with spin-degenerate nodes.
+However, the $l=1$ $\alpha$-phase Pomeranchuk instability, like the $l=1$ $\beta$-phase but unlike the A-phase of superfluid $^3$He, retains the time-reversal symmetry.

+In the spin-channel Pomeranchuk instabilities, the time-reversal symmetry is broken for spin-ordered phases generated by the $l=2$ (even $l$) instability, i.e., in phases retaining the parity symmetry\cite{Oganesyan2001,Wu2007}.
+The $\alpha$-phase $l=1$ and $l=2$ Pomeranchuk instabilities both share with the A-phase of superfluid $^3$He the broken spin-space and real-space rotation symmetries and the anisotropic collinear and nodal character of ordering (Fig.~\ref{fig_He_PI_AM}a,b).
+However, they depart from the A-phase of superfluid $^3$He in one of the two discrete symmetries (Fig.~\ref{fig_He_PI_AM}a,b): The A-phase of superfluid $^3$He spontaneously breaks both the time-reversal and parity symmetry, while the $l=1$ $\alpha$-phase Pomeranchuk instability retains the time-reversal symmetry and breaks the parity symmetry. {\em Vice versa}, the $l=2$ $\alpha$-phase Pomeranchuk instability breaks the time-reversal symmetry and retains the parity symmetry.
+(Recall here that the even-parity superfluid/superconducting phases with even-$l$ Cooper-pairing are spin-singlet and do not break the spin-space rotation symmetry).